sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 After reassembling the bike and taking it home, I quickly realized that the rear shifter wouldn't shift worth a damn.
 The bike has 2 gears in the front and 5 in the back.
-While the front shifter worked alright, it required a truly ridiculous amount of strength to shift more than one gear in the rear.
+While the front shifter worked alright, the rear required a truly ridiculous amount of strength to shift more than one gear.
 I had never worked on a bicycle derailleur before, but after putting on my engineer's thinking cap and looking at it and playing with for about 10 minutes, I realized the problem.
 The cable was far too loose.
 So, I pulled out my pliers, loosened the screw at the end of the cable, and